Gabrielgerez/MRPyCM/README.md

 ``` python
 import MRPycm as mpcm
 ```
-or you can run it as an executable through the command line by:
+or you can run the executable `computeSolvent.py` as:

 ```bash
 python computeSolvent.py <dict_str>